jlrandulfe/UviSpace/README.rst

 uvisensor
 =========

-The uvisensor package connects via ethernet to external cameras, configures them and acquires images of the uvispace scene so it can calculate the position of the UGVs.
+The uvisensor package connects via ethernet to external cameras, configures them and acquires images of the iSpace scene so it can calculate the position of the UGVs.

 multiplecamera
 --------------